metix/gnome-shell-extension-openai/README.md

 ```

 ## Support
-The Extension is tested on:
+The Extension was tested on:
 - Ubuntu 22.04